 Reason #6: Thrush

-Another cause of pain during breastfeeding, thrush is a yeast infection that often develops when the candida fungus enters the nipple through cracked skin.
-The pain associated with nipple thrush, which is experienced after nursing, is usually described as sharp and unbearable.
-Thrush can also appear on your baby in the form of a lesion on the tongue, irritation around the lips or cracked lips.
+Another cause of pain during breastfeeding is thrush, a yeast infection that often develops when the candida fungus enters the nipple through cracked skin.
+The pain associated with nipple thrush, which is experienced after nursing, is usually sharp and unbearable.
+Thrush can also appear on your baby in the form of a lesion on the tongue, irritation around the lips, or cracked lips.

 What To Do: Nipple thrush needs treatment, so consult a doctor right away.
 This way, both you and your little one can receive the right medications.

-Let Mama’s Choice Intensive Nipple Cream soothe and moisturize your dry and cracked nipples with its carefully selected blend of ingredients that include date palm extract, coconut oil and shea butter.
+Let Mama’s Choice Intensive Nipple Cream soothe and moisturize your dry and cracked nipples with its carefully selected blend of ingredients, including date palm extract, coconut oil, and shea butter.
 Food-grade and 100% natural, you don’t even need to wipe it off before breastfeeding your little one.

-And if you’re looking to provide breastmilk to your little one even on the go, Mama’s Choice Single & Handy Electric Breast Pump is just what you need to pump conveniently wherever you are.
-Small, light and compact, you can easily slip this into your bag, too!
+And if you’re looking to provide breastmilk to your little one even on the go, Mama’s Choice Single & Handy Electric Breast Pump is what you need to pump conveniently wherever you are.
+Small, light, and compact, you can easily slip this into your bag, too!

 Hanna of Mama's Choice